wnkchristopher/TrainingStats/README.md

 I implemented this application for my own usage.
 This is the reason why not everything is perfect.

 ## Installation
 It is no installation necessary.
 You can just download the TrainingStats.jar from the root folder of the git repository.
-I recommend to create a folder and safe the jar in there, because it will create some text files to safe your training data.
+I recommend to create a folder and safe the jar in there, because it will create some text files to safe your training # data.

+## Example
+If you interested how a generated PDF can be.
+You can just have a look into TrainingsData.pdf in the root folder of the git repository.